2017–18 S.L. Benfica season

 The 2017–18 season was Sport Lisboa e Benfica's 114th season in existence and the club's 84th consecutive season in the top flight of Portuguese football.
 It started on 5 August 2017 with Benfica's victory in the Supertaça Cândido de Oliveira and concluded on 13 May 2018.

 Benfica played in the Primeira Liga as four-time defending champions for the first time in their history and finished second.
 Benfica also entered the Taça de Portugal as title holders but were eliminated in the fifth round.
 Moreover, they were eliminated in the third round of the Taça da Liga.

 Internationally, Benfica competed in the UEFA Champions League for the eight time in a row but failed to gain a single point in the group stage for their first time, finishing with a negative goal difference of 13, which became the worst campaign of a Portuguese team in that competition.

 Season overview

 On 29 June 2017, club president Luís Filipe Vieira gave the motto for the coming season, "Rumo ao Penta", and promised a renewed ambition to conquer an unprecedented fifth-straight Primeira Liga title for Benfica.
 The following day, manager Rui Vitória explained his approach to the new season: "We know that there's a goal previously assumed by the President and the best way to achieve it is to go on together, like it was the first time.
 It is fundamental to have the first time ambition.
 Humble and focused so that it can happen."
-Despite the ambition, on 31 July, Vieira said that "one can mortgage a title or another but not the future [of the club]", referring to player transfers.
+Despite the ambition, on 31 July, Vieira said "one can mortgage a title or another but not the future [of the club]", referring to a strategy of managing the club's debt through the sale of players.